top of page

 2008 – 2019

-Assistant Professor in Division of Cross-Cultural and Gender Psychology, Institute of Psychology, University of Gdańsk
+• Assistant Professor in the Division of Cross-Cultural and Gender Psychology, Institute of Psychology, University of Gdańsk

 2006-2008

-Lecturer & Researcher in Division of Cross-Cultural and Gender Psychology, Institute of Psychology, University of Gdańsk
+• Lecturer & Researcher in the Division of Cross-Cultural and Gender Psychology, Institute of Psychology, University of Gdańsk

 Education:

-2019: habilitation, Institute of Psychology, Faculty of Social Sciences, University of Gdańsk.
+2019: habilitation: Gender stereotyping across cultural and cross-cultural contexts, Institute of Psychology, Faculty of Social Sciences, University of Gdańsk.

-1998-2003: MA, Institute of Psychology, Faculty of Social Sciences, Institute of Psychology, University of Gdańsk.
+2003: MA, thesis title: Judgement of women and men in stereotypical and counterstereotypical roles across life span, Institute of Psychology, Faculty of Social Sciences, Institute of Psychology, University of Gdańsk.

 2005: Summer School, Mediation and other methods to foster democratic dialogue, Central European University, Budapest, Hungary